jcollini/PPMV__Physical_Property_Measurement_Viewer/README.md

 --scipy

 To use:
-1.) run PPMV2.py using Python3 using a GUI or commandline.
+1.) run PPMV#.py (where # is the highest number you use) using Python3 GUI or Commandline.
 	-->This brings up the PPMV GUI

 2.) load an uneditted (*.dat) file you have using the upper left button